GiuliaFerraioli/prepaid-cards/README.md

+# Prepaid cards

-Simple console app where the user can track gift cards.
-There is a interface to add a new card, where the user can can add a gift card number, the amount in euro loaded on it, the person who is buying it and the person who will receive it.
-The main menu shows a list of cards, the user can remove it or edit the euro amount on each.
-The cards details are saved and retrieved from a text file.
+A simple console application for tracking gift cards.
+Users can add new gift cards by entering details such as the card number, the amount in euros, the buyer, and the recipient.
+The main menu displays a list of all stored gift cards, allowing users to edit the balance or remove cards as needed.
+All card details are saved and retrieved from a text file, ensuring data persistence between sessions.